Laboratory Safety Manual - Chapter 11: Explosive and Reactive Chemical Hazards

 I. Introduction

 The variety of chemicals commonly present in the laboratory poses the potential for accidental hazardous chemical reactions or explosions.
 A hazardous reaction occurs when two or more chemicals that are incompatible combine, resulting in an undesirable or uncontrolled reaction with adverse consequences.
 Such reactions may result when incompatible chemicals spill by accident, inadvertently mix as chemical waste, or combine unwittingly during experimental procedures.
+If there is an incident, adverse reactions may make the situation worse.

 Hazardous reactions may cause any one or more of the following: